 Kenneth G. Spillias recently retired from the active practice of law after a career of over 44 years in law and government service, though he retains his status as an active member of the Florida Bar.
 He continues to pursue his avocation of writing and is collaborating in the development of a screenplay and future film based on his novels, the Widow's Walk series.
 Kenneth will also remain active in civic and community activities.
 He has served as a Palm Beach County Commissioner from 1982-1986, chairing the board in 1984.
 He is also the former Chair of Palm Beach County's Tourist Development Council, Children's Services Council and a variety of other governmental and civic boards.
 He has served on a number of civic and community boards including those of cultural organizations such as the Palm Beach County Council of the Arts (now known as the Cultural Council) and Bob Carter's Actor's Workshop and Repertory Company.
-Kenneth has been married to his wife Monica for 41 years and has three grown children and three grandchildren.
+Kenneth has been married to his wife Monica for 43 years and has three grown children and three grandchildren.

 Carol A. Roberts attended Palm Beach Community College, University of Miami and Tufts University.
 Over the years, Ms. Roberts has held several official positions in Palm Beach County, including: West Palm Beach City Commissioner; Mayor of West Palm Beach; Palm Beach County Commissioner; Member of the Solid Waste Authority; Member of Tri-Rail Board; Board Member and Development Director Palm Beach Photographic Center; City of West Palm Beach Budget Committee; Chair of the City of West Palm Beach Transportation Committee; member of the City of West Palm Beach Comprehensive Plan Review Board; member of the West Palm Beach Cultural Committee; and member and Chair of the Palm Beach Health Care District.
 Ms. Roberts was married to Hyman J. Roberts for 59 years, is mother to six children and has eleven grandchildren.

 Robert Peterson is the President and owner of National Teleproductions, Inc. where he has been producing, directing and managing film and television projects for over 25 years.
 Starting behind a camera with PBS, he moved up to directing and a change to ABC Wide World of Sports covering the NCAA and the opportunity to work with the rapidly changing technology of remote location video.
 This experience took Robert to a consultant position with Scripps Howard as Director of Remote Operations.
-In 1980 he formed National Teleproductions to supply reality-based programming to the networks.
-The business grew and evolved to include mobile units and multiple field packages serving clients around the world across North America, Central and South America, Europe, Asia, Africa and even Antarctica.
+In 1980, he formed National Teleproductions to supply reality-based programming to the networks.
+The business grew and evolved to include mobile units and multiple field packages serving clients across North America, Central and South America, Europe, Asia, Africa and Antarctica.
 He continues to travel extensively for entertainment, sports, documentary and live Pay-Per-View events.
 Robert has served on the Palm Beach County Film & Television Commission Board of Directors since 1989.

 Douglas Rill is the Owner, Founder and Broker for "CENTURY 21 America's Choice", a full service real estate company founded in 1994.
 Douglas has over 40 Years of experience in all facets of the Real Estate Industry and in 1997 he acquired the "CENTURY 21 Academy of Learning", a Real Estate School for over 20 years.
 Douglas began giving real estate advice on Public Radio in 1978, in 1979, the show was moved to WJNO, where it became the longest running real estate show and ended in 2010.
 In 1985, Douglas became the Executive Producer of the "House Detective", a video magazine which aired on WPEC TV-12, for five consecutive years.
 Douglas served on several Boards including; The Palm Beach International Film Festival, the President of CENTURY 21 Treasure/Palm Beach Council.
 Mr. Rill holds a BBA from Florida Atlantic University in Boca Raton.
 He also holds a Realtor Emeritus designation from the National Association of Realtors.
-Douglas currently lives in Palm Beach with his wife, Angela Murray, former Radio News Anchor in Miami & West Palm Beach.
+Douglas currently lives in Palm Beach with his wife, Angela Murray, former radio news anchor in Miami & West Palm Beach.